amaanjaved1/iMail/README.md

 1. Install Django ($ pip install django)

 ### How to run
+(Note: Emails can only be sent to accounts which have registered on the platform)
 1. $ cd mail
 1. $ python3 manage.py runserver